 Conclusion

 Salary is a fundamental right of every employee, and non-payment is a serious violation of law.
 If your employer fails to pay your salary, you have multiple legal remedies available.
-Acting quickly, maintaining proper documentation, and following the correct legal process can help you recover your dues effectively.
-Stay informed and assert your rights to ensure fair treatment in the workplace.
+By acting promptly, maintaining proper documentation, and following the correct legal process, you can recover your dues effectively.
+Awareness of your rights is the first step toward ensuring fair treatment and financial security in your professional life.